-Steven Teles is associate professor of political science at Johns Hopkins University and fellow at the New America Foundation.
+Steven Teles is professor of political science at Johns Hopkins University and fellow at the New America Foundation.

 He is the author, most recently, of the Rise of the Conservative Legal Movement: The Battle for Control of the Law (Princeton University Press, 2008), and before that Whose Welfare: AFDC and Elite Politics (University Press of Kansas, 1996).
 He is the co-editor of two books: Conservatism and American Political Development (Oxford University Press, 2009, with Brian Glenn) and Ethnicity, Social Mobility and Public Policy: Comparing the US and UK (Cambridge University Press, 2005, with Glenn Loury and Tariq Modood).
 Professor Teles is also the editor of Oxford University Press' book series on Contemporary American Political Development.
 He is currently working on two co-authored books.
 The first, with Mark Kleiman of UCLA, tentatively calledThe Statesman's Discipline: The Art of Asking the Right Questions.
 His second project, with Peter Frumkin, is a developmental study of foundations over the past half-century.

 Professor Teles has also published articles in the New Statesman, American Prospect, Public Interest, National Affairs, The American Interest, Prospect (UK) and Boston Reviews, appeared on bloggingheads.tv and blogs occasionally at samefacts.com.

 He received his PhD in government and foreign affairs from the University of Virginia in 1995, and his BA in political science from George Washington University in 1989.